Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 \begin{theorem}[Wu, 2008] We have $P_x(1, 2) \geq \frac{0.899 x C_x}{(\log x)^2}$. \end{theorem}

 Note that Chen's theorem holds for \emph{sufficiently large} even integers.
 What is the specific threshold for the validity of Chen's representation for positive even integers?
 In 2022, Bordignon, Johnston, and Starichkova \cite{BJS2022, Bordignon2022} obtained a result that improves upon Yamada's earlier work \cite{Yamada2015} in 2015.
-Bordignon, Johnston, and Starichkova's proof incorporates Siegel zeros, raising the intriguing question of whether Zhang's new results on Siegel zeros \cite{Zhang2022} can further enhance the estimates in the explicit version of Chen's theorem.
+Bordignon, Johnston, and Starichkova's proof incorporates \emph{Siegel zeros}, a concept defined in \cite[Chapter 21]{Davenport2000}, which prompts the intriguing question of whether Zhang's new results on Siegel zeros \cite{Zhang2022} can further enhance the estimates in the explicit version of Chen's theorem.

-\begin{theorem}[Bordignon-Johnston-Starichkova, 2022] Every even number greater than $\exp(\exp(32.6))$ can be represented as the sum of a prime and a product of at most two primes. \end{theorem}

-In 2001, Richstein \cite{Richstein2001} found that the smaller primes in the representations of even integers up to $n = 10^{14}$ as the sum of two primes do not exceed $5569$.
-In 1988, Granville, van de Lune, and te Riele conjectured the order of the smaller primes in the Goldbach representations for even integers up to $n$ is $O((\log n)^2 \log \log n)$.
-In the setting of Chen's theorem with small primes, Cai proved the following theorem, which surpasses the previous results of Chen \cite{Chen1966}, Cai \cite{Cai2002}, and Li-Cai \cite{CL2011}.
+\begin{theorem}[Bordignon-Johnston-Starichkova, 2022] Every even number greater than $\exp(\exp(32.6))$ can be represented as the sum of a prime and a product of at most two primes. \end{theorem} In 2001, Richstein \cite{Richstein2001} found that the smaller primes in the representations of even integers up to $n = 10^{14}$ as the sum of two primes do not exceed $5569$.
+In 1988, Granville, van de Lune, and te Riele \cite{GVT1988} conjectured the order of the smaller primes in the Goldbach representations for even integers up to $n$ is $O((\log n)^2 \log \log n)$.
+In the setting of Chen's theorem with small primes, Cai proved the following theorem, which surpasses the previous results of Cai \cite{Cai2002} and Li-Cai \cite{CL2011}. \begin{theorem}[Cai, 2014] Let $N$ be a sufficiently large even integer, then $N = p + P_2$ is solvable for some $p \leq N^{0.941}$. \end{theorem}